lah7/gtk3-classic/README.md

 * CSDs are totally disabled by default.
 All windows are decorated only by window manager.
 You can enable CSDs by setting `GTK_CSD=0` environment variable (or `GTK_CSD=1` to force CSDs on each GTK3 window).
 * Client side shadows of windows, menus and tooltips are disabled by default.
 You can enable shadows by setting `GTK_CSD=1` environment variable.
 * Window title and subtitle are removed from headerbar.
 Subtitle is added to native titlebar.
-* Minimize, maximize and close buttons are removed.
+* Minimize, maximize and close buttons are removed from headerbar.
 Application menu button has changed icon.

 File chooser
 ---

 * Annoying single-click "feature" in file list is disabled.
 You always have to double-click to choose file from list.
 See https://bugzilla.gnome.org/show_bug.cgi?id=758065.
 * Typeahead feature is restored.
-Recursive file search will not be ran when you start typing.
+Recursive file search will not be ran automatically when you start typing.
+You can still search recursively by Left Alt + S shortcut.
 See https://bugzilla.gnome.org/show_bug.cgi?id=784029.
 * Current working directory is opened by default instead of section with recently used files.
 * "Other locations" button is removed from places sidebar.
 All mounted devices and drives are accessible directly.
 * File system button in places sidebar is labeled as "File System" instead of "Computer".